The Scenic Drive hours change throughout the fall months:

 Visitors to Red Rock Canyon National Conservation Area should keep the following safety tips in mind:

-∗ Do not rely on cell phones during your visit as coverage in the area can be unreliable or non-existent, especially within canyons.
+∗ Do not rely on cell phones during your visit as coverage in the area can be unreliable or non-existent, especially within canyons and at the Visitor Center.
 Because of that, we do not recommend using ride-sharing applications or taxis to visit.
 If you are getting dropped off, schedule your pickup time and location prior to being dropped off.
 There is no shuttle to drive visitors around the Scenic Drive.

 ∗ Be aware of the forecast.
 Fall often is very comfortable in the Mojave Desert, but cold fronts and heat spells are possible.
 Red Rock Canyon’s forecast can be found here: National Weather Service